metoppv/improver/doc/source/metadata/Reference.rst

 .. note::

+    For Met Office data using Lambert azimuthal equal area (LAEA) projection, the coordinate can be considered as relative to ETRS89 or the European Terrestrial Reference System 1989 although this is not explicit in the metadata.
-    European Terrestrial Reference System 1989 is a a datum based on WGS84, but fixed on 1-Jan-1989 to be anchored to the Eurasian continental plate.
+    The European Terrestrial Reference System 1989 is a a datum based on WGS84, but fixed on 1-Jan-1989 to be anchored to the Eurasian continental plate.
     This is realised through a TRF